jsdotlua/jest-lua/src/jest-snapshot/README.md

     * Because `FileSystemService` and `CoreScriptSyncService` are heavily sandboxed and require elevated privileges, we opted to require absolutely no additional permissions to *match* against existing snapshots, but elevated permissions are needed to *update* snapshots.
         * New snapshot tests fail by default (mentioned above).
         * Obsolete snapshots (snapshots without a corresponding test) are not pruned unless done in an update snapshot run.
             * Obsolete snapshot *files* are not pruned.
 If a `.spec.lua` no longer contains any snapshot tests, the `.snap.lua` will not be removed even through an update snapshot run.
-This is because of separation between the TestEZ runner and Jest Roblox, resulting in Jest Roblox initializing the `SnapshotState` and not the runner.
-This can be addressed when Jest Roblox gets its own runner.
+This is because of separation between the TestEZ runner and Jest Lua, resulting in Jest Lua initializing the `SnapshotState` and not the runner.
+This can be addressed when Jest Lua gets its own runner.

 ### :x: Excluded
 ```